Sinazucarr/DeclarativeProgramming/README.md

 Project Structure
 ------------------------------------------------------------

-Gerrymandering/
-├── benchmarks/               # 100 benchmark instances in ASP format (.lp) ├── imgs/                     # Graphical results and heatmaps from experiments ├── report/                   # Final PDF reports (English and Italian versions) ├── test/                     # Utility scripts for vote counting and debugging ├── generate_benchmarks.py    # Python script for generating benchmark instances ├── political_districting.lp  # ASP encoding for the districting problem ├── run_experiments_python.py # Python script for running Clingo on all benchmarks ├── results_python.csv        # CSV file with solver results
+The zip archive contains the following main components:

+- `benchmarks/` — 100 benchmark instances in ASP format (`.lp`)
+- `imgs/` — Graphical results used in the report
+- `report/` — PDF reports (English and Italian versions)
+- `test/` — Utility scripts for vote counting and debugging
+- `generate_benchmarks.py` — Python script to generate benchmark instances
+- `political_districting.lp` — Main ASP encoding for the districting problem
+- `run_experiments_python.py` — Python script to solve all benchmarks using Clingo
+- `results_python.csv` — Output file with all experiment results
 ------------------------------------------------------------
 Getting Started
 ------------------------------------------------------------